-Iridescence is an optical phenomenon where we see different colors as we change the angle of observing.
-Or the differences can be observed, if the angle of illumination changes.
+Iridescence is an optical phenomenon where we see different colours as we change the angle of observing.
+If not, the differences can be observed if the angle of illumination changes.
 This is a property of certain surfaces.
 We can see surfaces like this in nature a lot.
 For example, butterfly wings, feathers of birds and shells of some animals, some parts of plants have this property.
-This is caused by changing the reflection of incidental radiation.
+The cause for this is the change in the reflection of incidental radiation.

-What is the difference between Incandescence and Iridescence?
+What is the Difference Between Incandescence and Iridescence?

 The key difference between incandescence and iridescence is that incandescence occurs due to heat whereas iridescence occurs due to alteration of the angle of light.
 Moreover, heat is an essential component in incandescence, but there is no need for heat energy in iridescence.

 The following infographic summarizes the difference between incandescence and iridescence.